deobfuscate/IRC-Client/README.md

 # IRC Web Client
-A simple IRC client made in C#.
-The goal of this project was to take an old protocol like IRC and made a more modern client like other chat clients such as Discord.
+An IRC client made in C#.
+The goal of this project is to take an old protocol like IRC and make a more modern client, like other chat clients such as Discord.
 On the networking side the IRC connections are made using asynchronous TCP sockets.
 The IRC interpreter is a custom one written using C#'s event handling.
 The UI is rendered to an HTML canvas rather than a text box or a rich text box, giving more control over how the information is displayed.

 ## Screenshots
 ![IRC Client](ss1.jpg?raw=true "IRC Client")